xenial-io/Xenial.Blog/_drafts/2020-06-24-tasty-delicious-dotnet-testing.md

 #### Datadriven tests

-Cause Tasty is just an intelligent wrapper around lambdas and collecting a tree of test cases, we can use interpolated strings to identify test cases. **YOU** are in *total* control.
+Because Tasty is just an intelligent wrapper around lambdas and collecting a tree of test cases, we can use interpolated strings to identify test cases. **YOU** are in *total* control.
 Of course there is a lot that could be done by providing a more descriptive syntax, but this early in the iteration cycle, I think it's reasonable concise.

 ```cs
 static async Task<int> Main(string[] args)